reganwillis/Multimodal-Fusion-Strategies/README.md

 # Multimodal Fusion Strategies
 A multimodal approach to sentiment analysis that uses facial expression and sentiment analysis of spoken text.
 A vision model process the facial expressions and a BERT model processes the text.
 There are three levels of fusion: late, intermediate, and early.
 There are two vision models: MobileNetV2 and ViT.
-The paper is uploaded [here](./Exploring_Performance_Trade-offs_in_Multimodal_Vision–Language_Edge_Systems.pdf)
+[View the preprint](https://www.arxiv.org/abs/2511.21889).

 ## Running Training
 Scripts for training the models are in the [train](./train) folder.